 Claiming a Healing

 Akin to faith in faith or the drumming up of imagined faith is the matter of confessing or claiming one's healing.
 Often at healing meetings the one prayed for is told to confess or claim his healing even though none is apparent.
 There is no passage of Scripture that promotes this.
 If true faith is present, then any positive statement concerning the hoped for healing will be an overflow of what's already in the heart, for out of the abundance of the heart the mouth speaks (Matthew 12:24).
 If true faith is not present, then confessing or claiming one's healing is empty human effort, and will produce no result.
-Furthermore, claiming anything of God in a demanding way, as is often done, is the epitome of arrogance.
+Furthermore, claiming anything of God in a demanding way, as is often done, especially in Charismatic circles, is the epitome of arrogance.

 I am compelled to repeat: There is no promise or formula in the Scriptures that guarantees divine healing for church saints except in the case of the prayer of faith properly carried out under the right circumstances.